 12 October 2018 - 22 June 2019

 Marino Marini (1901-80) began his formal artistic education at the Academy of Fine Arts in Florence, where he studied painting and sculpture.
-After launching his career in the late 1920s with work that explicitly referenced archaic styles, Marini devoted himself to the female nude, reducing the body to abstract forms while simultaneously foregrounding a perceptible, provocative carnality through graphic interventions on their surfaces.
+After having launched his career in the late 1920s with sculptures that explicitly referenced archaic styles (such as Egyptian or Etruscan art), Marini took up the theme of the female nude as a purely formal challenge, which became the means for him to continuously explore his innovative artistic vision.
+The years covered by this presentation are characterized by a progressive loss of faith in the classic model—an attitude that only accelerated among Marini’s contemporaries after the crisis of values triggered by World War II.
+Marini chose a different path, reducing the body to pure plastic forms while paradoxically foregrounding a perceptible, provocative carnality on their surfaces.

 The sculptures on view will together attest to Marini’s astonishing attention to the details of pose, shape, and modeling.
 In a manner not dissimilar to that of Giorgio Morandi’s paintings, Marino Marini’s Nudi bring to the fore the juxtaposition between the continuity of architectural shape and the manner in which a sculpture’s surface communicates.
 The modeling of the works—compounded by the artist’s graphic interventions on their terracotta, plaster, or bronze planes—visibly interferes with their larger volumes, imbuing the sculptures with a subtle tension between form and living body.